cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

     :%s/^[^\t]*\t//

 And I repeat these last two commands in order to remove the field with the first names, which has been moved to the first field.

-Repeating code, I replace first occurrence of a space with a tab and remove new first column:
+So, repeating the above code, I replace the first occurrence of a space with a tab and remove the new first column:

     :%s/ /\t/
     :%s/^[^\t]*\t//

-Finally, I add quotes around the position field, which is a text field.
+Finally, I add quotes around the Position field, which is a text field.
 This isn't strictly necessary, but it helps to mark it:

     %s/^/"/
     %s/,/",/

-Now, all that is left is a comma delimited file with position in the first column and salary in the second column.
+Now, all that is left is a comma delimited file with Position in the first column and Salary in the second column.
 I add a header for this file (Position, Salary) and import into R for analysis.

-Note: After I imported the file into RStudio, I found that the salary column was recognized as a factor data type instead of a numeric data type.
+Note: After I imported the file into RStudio, I found that the Salary column was recognized as a factor data type instead of a numeric data type.
 Based on previous experience, I knew this meant something was wrong with this column.
-So I converted it to a numeric data type and R notified me that the coercion resulted in some NAs.
+When I converted it to a numeric data type, R notified me that the coercion resulted in some NAs.
 I located one NA at line 5900 and opened the CSV file in Vim and found that it was a line that carried over to the next.
 It seems I had missed one line from the cleaning process.
 I fixed it